 Life imitates art in the ancient riverside town of Hoi An.
-Picturesque and dreamy, the town lies along the country’s central coast, charming globetrotters with its gastronomic offerings, well-preserved and multi-influenced architectures, and a laid-back culture that offers no less than a one-of-kind experience to anyone who strolls down its sunshine-colored streets.
+Picturesque and dreamy, the town lies along the country’s central coast, charming globetrotters with its gastronomic offerings, well-preserved and multi-influenced temples and other historic buildings, and a laid-back culture that offers no less than a one-of-kind experience to anyone who strolls down its sunshine-coloured streets.

 Hoi An is a historical city, a UNESCO-listed heritage site that is one of Vietnam’s most beautiful destinations.
 Beaching, sightseeing, and many culturally and historically immersive activities make up a vibrant mix of experiences, giving you plenty of answers to the question – what to do in Hoi An?
 Read along as we break down all there is to know when exploring this unbelievably chill town.

 Even with limited direct trips from the country’s major points, Hoi An is still pretty accessible, owing much to its central location that makes entry from both Northern and Southern Vietnam relatively easy.
 There are no direct flights and no train station in town so if you go by either of the two, a connecting trip is on your agenda.

 You can either get to Hoi An by bus or motorbike.
 However, you can also get here via train or plane, but the closest train station and airport are both located in Da Nang – which is not that far.

 - How to get from Da Nang to Hoi An

 - Getting to Da Nang from either south or north of Vietnam

 THINGS TO SEE AND DO IN HOI AN (pinned map)